 Jewish Heritage Tours

 Lisbon was a major Sephardic Jewish center before the 1497 forced conversions.
-Specialized tours visit the surviving Jewish quarter sites, Mouraria’s Jewish heritage, and (for serious travelers) the Belmonte synagogue connection.
+Specialist tours cover the surviving Jewish quarter sites, Mouraria’s Jewish heritage, and the Belmonte synagogue connection for serious travelers.

 Cost: €40–€70 per person.